open-horizon/anax/README.md

 #### Development Environment

 Note that the Makefile constructs its own `GOPATH` and builds from it; this is a convenience that can sometimes cause problems for development tooling that expects a project to be in a subdirector of `$GOPATH/src`.
-To use the Makefile to build the project inside your user's `GOPATH`, set the `TMPGOPATH` envvar to `GOPATH` and execute make respecting your user's environment, e.g. `TMPGOPATH=$GOPATH make -e deps`
+To use the Makefile to build the project inside your user's `GOPATH`, set the `TMPGOPATH` variable to your `GOPATH` and execute make like this: `make deps TMPGOPATH=$GOPATH`